 Pamela is a very prominent first name for females (#37 out of 4276, Top 1%) and a slightly less prominent last name for all people (#108734 out of 150436, Top 72%).
 (2000 U.S. Demographics)

-Pam, Pamala and Pamella are the popular varying forms of Pamela.
-These relations of Pamela were favored by parents during 1950-1959 (median #440) and are now much less widespread, with forms like Pamala becoming less trendy.
+Pam, Pamala, Pamelia, Pamella and Permelia are the popular varying forms of Pamela (#1284 from current records).
+These relations of Pamela were favored by parents during 1960-1969 (median #968) and are now much less widespread, with forms like Pamela becoming less trendy.